Rising discontent with military juntas in the Sahel region – DW – 10/16/2024

 ZAM published an investigation titled "Hotel Kremlin," in which three African investigative journalists, Malick Sadibou Coulibaly, Ramdane Gidigoro, and Rachid Zaid Combary, went undercover in Mali, Niger, and Burkina Faso, respectively.
 The report painted a grim picture of life under military dictatorships in the Sahel.

-Malick Sadibou Coulibaly reported, "It is 7 p.m.
+"It is 7 p.m.
 Everything is dark here.
 The lights are out due to almost continuous power cuts.
 Energie du Mali (EDM) has not provided power for 24 hours.
-This has been a recurring event for several months."
+This has been a recurring event for several months," wrote Coulibaly.

-In their investigation, Coulibaly, Gidigoro, and Cambary found that the number of civilian and military casualties was increasing, rather than the jihadists being targeted.
+In their investigation, Coulibaly, Gidigoro, and Cambary found instead that civilian and military casualtieswere increasing.
 Coulibaly reported that one of the morgues in Bamako was full, with a guard stating that 200 bodies of civilians and soldiers were brought in between March and May.
-Patience is wearing thin in the capitals of the three countries – Bamako, Niamey and Ouagadougou.
+Among the public, patience is wearing thin in the capitals of the three countries – Bamako, Niamey and Ouagadougou.

 A pact on defense and trade